happycube/cxadc-linux3/README.md

 `2` = 40 MHz 8bit

 **Note!**

-`40/20mhz modes` have a rare chance of working on stock cards with there stock crystal its recommended to physically replace the stock crystal with an ABLS2-40.000MHZ-D4YF-T to archive said abbility.
+`40Mhz 8-bit & 20Mhz 16-bit modes` have a **very rare** chance of working on stock non-modifyed cards with there stock 28Mhz crystal its recommended to physically replace the stock crystal with an ABLS2-40.000MHZ-D4YF-T to archive said sample rate capture abbility and lower noise.

 Alternately, enter 2 digit values (like 20), that will then be multiplied by 1,000,000 (so 20 = 20,000,000sps), with the caveat that the lowest possible rate is a little more than 1/3 the actual `HW Crystal` rate (HW crystal / 40 * 14).
 For stock 28.6mhz crystal, this is about 10,022,728sps.

 For a 40mhz crystal card, the lowest rate will be 14,000,000sps.
 The highest rate is capped at the 10fsc rate, or:  HW crystal / 8 * 10.